ThetaData-API/thetadata-python/README.md

-Please use our [REST API](https://http-docs.thetadata.us/docs/theta-data-rest-api-v2/4g9ms9h4009k0-getting-started) as it has better performance, more features, and better documentation.
+Please use our [REST API](https://http-docs.thetadata.us/docs/theta-data-rest-api-v2/4g9ms9h4009k0-getting-started) as it has better performance, more features, and more thorough documentation.
 Our [REST API](https://http-docs.thetadata.us/docs/theta-data-rest-api-v2/4g9ms9h4009k0-getting-started) can be used in any language including Python.
 Each
 [REST API](https://http-docs.thetadata.us/docs/theta-data-rest-api-v2/4g9ms9h4009k0-getting-started)